 Why the numbers do not always match

 Public health agencies revise counts when laboratory results change, suspected cases are reclassified, or denominators on manifests are reconciled.
-WHO’s 4 May Disease Outbreak News, WHO’s 7 May briefing figures, and ECDC’s 9 May outbreak page therefore serve different moments in the same investigation.
+WHO’s 4 May Disease Outbreak News, WHO’s 7 May briefing figures (eight cases reported, five laboratory confirmed as hantavirus), and ECDC’s 11 May outbreak page (nine cases: seven confirmed, two probable) therefore serve different moments in the same investigation.
 Treat any single number without a date and agency as unreliable.
+Your shareable sentence should sound more like “ECDC on 11 May 2026 listed …” and less like “the internet says …”

 Timeline on this site